-While there had been a few small-scale efforts to develop a truly Australian car, going back to at least 1899, it was not until the late thirties that the prospect of local manufacturing complete automobiles began to seem economically viable.
+While there had been a few small-scale efforts to develop a truly Australian car going back to at least 1899, it was not until the late thirties that the prospect of locally manufacturing complete automobiles began to seem economically viable.
 Earlier in the decade, the Australian government had imposed new tariffs and import restrictions intended to spur local production of automotive components and replacement parts.
 In 1939 and 1940, those efforts culminated in controversial legislation that would have given Australian Consolidated Industries Ltd. (ACI) an effective monopoly on native automobile manufacture.

 The ACI deal subsequently collapsed in a flurry of debate over its constitutionality, but by 1944, the Labor government of Prime Minister John Curtin was looking for ways to bolster the Commonwealth’s industrial base, hoping to maintain wartime levels of production and employment after the conflict ended.
 In October 1944, the Department of Post-War Reconstruction’s Second Industry Commission invited major automakers to submit proposals for postwar manufacture of a truly Australian car.

 The result was the Australian-made Holden 48/215, launched in November 1948 in a ceremony attended by Prime Minister Ben Chifley.
-The new Holden quite overshadowed Ford’s lineup of locally assembled imports, which at the time included the English Ford Anglia, Prefect, and Pilot, as well as a smattering of bigger Canadian V8s.
+The new Holden quite overshadowed Ford’s lineup of locally assembled imports, which at the time included the English Ford Anglia, Prefect, and Pilot as well as a smattering of bigger Canadian Ford V8s.
 Offering an appealing combination of size, performance, economy, and patriotic pride, the 48/215 quickly won the affection of a generation of Australian motorists.
-By 1950, it accounted for about one in every seven new car sales in Oz.
+By 1950, it accounted for about one in every seven new car sales in Australia.

 FROM FORD ZEPHYR TO FALCON

 The Australian market expanded rapidly after the war.
 According to the Commonwealth Bureau of Census and Statistics, new car and truck registrations for the 1950 fiscal year totaled nearly 250,000, a new record.
-Responding to the increased demand, by the end of 1952, Chrysler, the Nuffield Organisation, and Standard-Triumph had all established their own Australian assembly plants.
+Responding to the increased demand, by the end of 1952, Chrysler, the Nuffield Organization, and Standard-Triumph had all established their own Australian assembly plants.
 The added competition took its toll on Ford’s market share, but it did little to slow the growth of GM-Holden, which by decade’s end would control more than half the Australian market.